tkofb/dotfiles/README.md

 # dotfiles
-Dotfiles for my arch linux system running the awesome window manager
+Dotfiles for my system when I was running awesomewm